ROOPAUS/Deep-Learning/README.md

 - It is the weights and bias that change, so they are parameters.
 The learning rate and momentum are set these and then train, again set and then train in a repeated fashion and hence are called hyperparameters.

+#### Convergence - an open ended question!

+- A model converges when its loss actually moves towards a minima (local or global) with a decreasing trend ( meaning it properly responds to inputs)

+- The hyperparameters all help in minimizing the loss and helps the system correctly predict the output.
+But is the system strictly converging?

+- The answer is NO. Only by tweaking the hyperparameters again and again, we reach a minimal loss.
+Therefore, except for the single perceptron model with a single neuron, convergence is not seen in any of these networks.

+- It is using tweaking and our own sense of judgement that we finally reach a minimal loss stage.

 ### Types of neural networks:

 - Feed Forward Neural Network : Data travels only in 1 direction.
 Used in speech and vision applications.